oliverbacsi/Sense_Hat_Progs/README.md

 Use the joystick (stick version) or the cursor keys (pygame version) to navigate inside the labyrinth.
 Unvisited rooms appear with blue walls while visited ones appear in green.
 The walls of corridors belonging to the shortest route from the start to Your current position will show up brown to help You find Your way back from where You came from.
+(Ariadne's thread)

 The 3 keys to collect will appear shiny bright green, yellow and red in the maze and their rooms' walls are also enlighted by the same color light.
 In the top row (which is the status row) You will see which keys You already have: Dark color keys mean You still need to find these.
 Bright color means You already have the respective key.
 The exit cell will show up light magenta, enlightening the whole room with magenta around it.

 The right edge of the screen is some kind of "Item Radar" showing which item is the closest and how far is it measured directly (not following the route) -- giving You a hint which direction the closest feature is.
-The color of the bar is the color of the item that is closest, and the length and brightness of the bar hints the distance. (first the bar is dark, going from 0-8, then a bright bar is overlapping it going 0-8)
+The color of the bar is the color of the item that is closest, and the length and brightness of the bar hints the distance. (first the bar is dark, going from 0-8, then a bright bar is overlapping it going 0-8).
-Until You don't have all the keys the radar will only show You the closest key not taking care about the exit as You can not exit any way without all 3 keys.
+Until You don't have all the keys, the radar will only show You the closest key, not taking care about the exit, as You can not exit any way without all 3 keys.
 When You get all 3 keys the radar will only mind about the exit as having all 3 keys enables You to exit.

 In the pygame version pressing the 'A' key will dump the full maze on the terminal as ANSI art.